 10) Wear this specific gear if you can on the hikes you do:

-Note: Wear clothes that cover your body too when hiking especially in places where tick bites can happen.
+- Wear clothes that cover your body too when hiking especially in places where tick bites can happen.
 I would not recommend hiking in jeans or wearing crocs on hikes!

 11) Know what kind of weather to expect on your hike: